jwittbold/autoinc-hdfs-spark/README.md

 ![make_kv_after](screenshots/make_kv_after.png)

 ## ReduceByKey
-Using Spark's reduceByKey() method groups records by key and applies custom logic to get the sum of values (the '1' in the previous step)
+Using Spark's reduceByKey() method groups records by key and applies custom logic to aggregate the sum of values (the '1' in the previous step)
 ![after_reduceByKey](screenshots/after_reduceByKey.png)

 ## Final output as string